unccd/Prais4-reporting-manual/introduction.md

 However, it is important to ensure consistency with the data used to report the proportion of population exposure to land degradation and drought.
 Any changes are to be justified in the “Comments” field following the table.

-A field for “general Comments” is also provided if any additional information or clarifications are to be provided in relation to the land area and demographics data provided.
+A field for “General Comments” is also provided if any additional information or clarifications are to be provided in relation to the land area and demographics data provided.